-Years ended December 31,
+Years ended December 31

-2020
+2022 2021

 Purchases of goods:

--Associates \$ 45 \$ 1,292
+-Associates \$ 130 \$ 45

 Purchases of services:

--Subsidiaries 18,424 6,042
+-Subsidiaries 10,588 18,424

--Associates 10,015 16,872
+-Associates 1,020 10,015

-\$ 28,484 \$ 24,206
+\$ 11,738 \$ 28,484

 - (a) The Company's purchases are made for each system integration project, and only purchases from related parties, therefore, the purchase price is determined based on mutual agreement.
-Except for the payment term which is 60 days after monthly billings, other terms would be available to third parties. - (b) Most of transactions in relation to services and maintenance made with related parties are separate cases, thus the transaction prices are determined based on mutual agreement.
-Except for the payment term which is 60 days after monthly billings, other terms would be available to third parties. - (c) Certain integrated system projects are subcontracted to related parties.
+Except for the payment term of 60 days after monthly billings, other terms would be available to third parties. - (b) Most of transactions in relation to services and maintenance made with related parties are separate cases, thus the transaction prices are determined based on mutual agreement.
+Except for the payment term of 60 days after monthly billings, other terms would be available to third parties. - (c) Certain integrated system projects are subcontracted to related parties.
 The transaction prices are determined through negotiations between the two parties, and the payment terms are 60 days after the end of the month.
 The rest of the conditions are not significantly different from those with other vendors.